Federal Ministry of the Interior (Germany)

-It is comparable to the British Home Office or a combination of the US Department of Homeland Security and the US Department of Justice, because both manage several law enforcement agencies.
+It is comparable to the UK Home Office or a combination of the US Department of Homeland Security and the US Department of Justice, because both manage several law enforcement agencies.
 The BMI is tasked with the internal security of Germany.
 To fulfill this responsibility it maintains, among other agencies, the two biggest federal law enforcement agencies in Germany, the Federal Police (including the GSG 9) and the Federal Criminal Police Office.
 It is also responsible for the federal domestic intelligence agency, the Federal Office for the Protection of the Constitution.

 History

 The Reichsamt des Innern (Imperial Office of the Interior) was the Ministry of the Interior of the German Empire.
 On the proposal of the Reichskanzler Otto von Bismarck it was created on 24 December 1879 by an Imperial decree from the Reich Chancellery.
 Like the other Imperial Offices it was directly under the control of the Reichskanzler.
 The seat of the office was in Berlin and it was managed by a Secretary of State, who from 1881 until 1916 also simultaneously held the office of Vice-Chancellor.
 The gazette for the publication of official notices was run by the Office from 1880.
 Entitled the Zentralblatt für das Deutsche Reich (ZBl), it had been published by the Reich Chancellery from 1873 until 1879.